HCL-TECH-SOFTWARE/digital-experience/docs/productfeatures/design_studio/building_content/use_content_lists.md

 6. After selecting a content template, search for the location to use.
 You can select the desired location from the list shown.
 The locations shown on the list depends on the content template you selected from the previous step.
 7. You can edit and use a custom name or keep the auto-generated name.
 Auto-generated names append numbers for names that already exist within a content list.
 The content list displays all the content items on the canvas as empty blocks.

-## How to present your feedback on HCL Design Studio (Beta)
+## HCL Digital Experience Solution Feedback

-HCL Digital Experience welcomes your feedback and suggestions on Design Studio (Beta), and encourages you to present your input through cases and discussions with HCL Support DX leaders.
+HCL Digital Experience is interested in your experience and feedback working with HCL Digital Experience 9.5 release software.
+To offer comments or issues on your findings, please access the [HCL Digital Experience 9.5 Feedback Reporting application](https://www.hclleap.com/apps/secure/org/app/158bbc7c-f357-4ef0-8023-654dd90780d4/launch/index.html?form=F_Form1).